Shutter Island (film)

 Shutter Island is a 2010 American neo-noir psychological thriller film directed by Martin Scorsese.
-It was adapted by Laeta Kalogridis from the 2003 novel of the same name by Dennis Lehane, about a Deputy U.S. Marshal who comes to Shutter Island to investigate a psychiatric facility after one of the patients goes missing.
-It stars Leonardo DiCaprio and Mark Ruffalo, with Ben Kingsley, Max von Sydow and Michelle Williams in supporting roles.
+The screenplay was adapted by Laeta Kalogridis from the 2003 novel by Dennis Lehane.
+It follows Deputy U.S. Marshal Edward "Teddy" Daniels and his partner Chuck, who come to the fictional Shutter Island in Boston Harbor to investigate its criminal psychiatric facility after one of its patients goes missing; Daniels has his own ulterior motives for taking the case.
+The film stars Leonardo DiCaprio and Mark Ruffalo, with Ben Kingsley, Max von Sydow and Michelle Williams in supporting roles.

+Development began when Phoenix Pictures acquired the film rights to the novel directly from Lehane after Columbia Pictures had allowed their rights to lapse in 2003.
+Phoenix hired Laeta Kalogridis to work on a screenplay for a year, and in 2007, announced that both Scorsese and DiCaprio had joined the project.
+Production began on March 6, 2008, at various locations in Massachusetts; filming ended on July 2, 2008.

-The film had its wide release on February 19, 2010, and received generally positive reviews from critics.
-It was chosen by the National Board of Review as one of the top ten films of 2010, and grossed $295 million worldwide.
-The film is also noted for its soundtrack, which prominently used classical music, such as that of Gustav Mahler, Krzysztof Penderecki, György Ligeti, John Cage, Ingram Marshall, and Max Richter.
+Partnering with Paramount Pictures, the film's wide release was on February 19, 2010, and received generally positive reviews from critics.
+It was ranked by the National Board of Review in their top ten films of 2010, and grossed $295 million worldwide.
+The film is also noted for its soundtrack, which prominently featured classical music by composers such as Gustav Mahler, Krzysztof Penderecki, György Ligeti, John Cage, Ingram Marshall and Max Richter.
+In 2025, the film was voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century", finishing at number 169.